AI-Assisted Multilingual Support Knowledge Loop

 • Flag low-confidence translations for manual rewrite.

-• Preserve links to source tickets and policies for traceability.
+• Preserve links to source tickets, policies, and approved canonical articles for traceability.

 • Audit regional quality metrics monthly and rebalance workflows.